 1. I want to join a kayak tour with guide - what do you provide?

 We offer kayak tours for beginners and more experienced paddlers (“Discover Kayaking” and “Seven Sisters” Tour).
-It is as well possible to combine kayaking with hiking and to visit the fjordfarm Skageflå with the option to hike all the way back to Geiranger ("Farm Tour“ and "Paddle 'N' Hike“).
+It is also possible to combine kayaking with hiking and to visit the fjordfarm Skageflå ("Farm Tour“).
 The tours range from 2-6 hours.
 Please review the webpage for more information.